Joint State Estimation Under Attack of Discrete Event Systems: Introduction

-The attacker aims to mislead the operator.
-Under attack, an observation $s \in E_o^*$ produced by the plant can be changed into a corrupted observation $s' \in E_o^*$ and as a result the operator computes a state estimate $\mathcal{C}(s') \subseteq X$, which is in general incorrect.
+The attacker aims to mislead an operator.
+Under attack, an observation $s \in E_o^*$ produced by a plant can be changed into a corrupted observation $s' \in E_o^*$ and as a result the operator computes a state estimate $\mathcal{C}(s') \subseteq X$, which is in general incorrect.
 The attacker may have arbitrary goals.
-As an example, it may want to hide the fact that the plant has reached a critical state so that the operator does not activate appropriate protections that are fundamental for the system safeness.
-In all generality, we formalize a malicious goal by introducing a \emph{misleading relation} $\mathcal{R} \subseteq 2^X \times 2^X$ and we say that an attack is \emph{harmful} if there exists some observation $s$ which can be changed into a corrupted observation $s'$ such that $(\mathcal{C}(s),\mathcal{C}(s')) \in \mathcal{R}$.
+As an example, it may want to hide the fact that the plant has reached a critical state such that the operator does not activate appropriate protections that are fundamental for the system safeness.
+In all generality, we formalize a malicious goal by introducing a \emph{misleading relation} $\mathcal{R} \subseteq 2^X \times 2^X$ and we say that an attack is \emph{harmful} if there exists some observation $s$ that can be changed into a corrupted observation $s'$ such that $(\mathcal{C}(s),\mathcal{C}(s')) \in \mathcal{R}$.

-We also assume that the attacker needs to be stealthy, i.e., the operator should not be able to detect that the plant is under attack.
-In addition, we consider the possibility that the length of a word inserted by the attacker between the occurrence of two observable events may be $n$-bounded.

 In this paper, we first show how to construct two particular automata, called \emph{attacker observer} and \emph{operator observer}, which are defined on an augmented \emph{attack alphabet} which includes the observable events of the plant and the events describing the action of the attacker.
-We derive a formal procedure, based on concurrent composition of these two observers, to design a \emph{{\red supremal} stealthy attack substructure}, which is guaranteed to describe all stealthy attacks.
-Finally, by inspection of such a structure one can determine a harmful attack, if any exists. }
+Based on concurrent composition of these two observers, we design a \emph{joint estimator}, which describes all possible attacks.
+Finally, by inspection of such a structure one can determine if the attack function is harmful w.r.t. a misleading relation.

-\subsection{Literature review}
+\subsection{Literature Review}